Army National Guard MOS: 79T Recruiting and Retention NCO

 Some recruiters in the Army National Guard develop and conduct recruiting events at schools.
 For any new or potential recruit, it's up to the recruiting and retention NCO to explain such incentive programs as the Montgomery GI Bill, and any initial entry training requirements.

-In order to qualify for MOS 79T, you'll need a 100 in the general technical (GT) aptitude area of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
-This is waivable to a score of 100 if you also score 100 on the skilled technical (ST) area of the ASVAB.
+To qualify for MOS 79T, you'll need a 100 in the general technical (GT) aptitude area of the Armed Services Vocational Aptitude Battery (ASVAB) tests.
+It is waivable to a score of 100 if you also score 100 on the skilled technical (ST) area of the ASVAB.

 There is no Department of Defense security clearance required for this job, but you must have either a high school diploma or one year of college and a high school GED.
 You have to have a record free of any convictions of sexual offenses, either in special or general courts-martial or civilian court.
 These are outlined in AR 27-10 the Military Justice code, under chapter 24.